Guigxs/Labinathor/README.md

 ## Second Arduino script

 Due to Serial port problems, we had to make a second Arduino Script :  **Labinathor_V2.ino**.
-This script is not optimized but works.
+This script is not optimized but is working.